Amazon HQ2 search process enters next stage

 "It was a two-way conversation," Bailey said.
 "They answered questions we had ... and then they had the opportunity to learn about us and some of the work we've done in investing in our community over the past several decades."

-According to Bailey, Amazon focused on learning about the community and identifying scalable talent to support the massive project.
-It also asked about diversity and inclusion efforts and what the city's nonprofits and civic leaders concentrate on.
+Amazon also focused on identifying scalable talent to support the massive project, Bailey said.
+The company asked about diversity and inclusion efforts and what the city's nonprofits and civic leaders concentrate on.

 Earlier this week, the MEDC submitted a comprehensive request for information (RFI) from Amazon, containing a multitude of questions about talent, real estate, regulations and more.
 Bailey said such a document is standard for economic development projects.